Q. What are varicose veins?

-A. Complete stripping means pulling varicose veins out through multiple incisions from groin to ankle.
+A. Complete stripping means pulling varicose veins out through multiple incisions from the groin to the ankle.
 It leaves permanent scars and could cause a permanent numbness in the legs or feet.
-This technique usually sacrifices an important vein in the leg called the saphenous vein, necessary for future bypasses in the heart and legs.
-Cosmetically, it stripping leaves unacceptable results in most patients.
+This technique usually sacrifices an important vein in the leg called the Saphenous vein, necessary for future bypasses in the heart and legs.
+Cosmetically, stripping leaves unacceptable results in most patients.

 Q. Is stripping a cure for varicose veins?

 A. Not at all.
 The chance of recurrence after the stripping technique is quite high.
 I see numerous patients every year who have undergone 1 to 4 strippings, and they have recurrences of varicose veins in the same leg.

 The reason for the recurrence is that the leaks, i.e. the source of the problem causing the veins, was not addressed by the stripping surgery.

 Q. Why are women more likely to get varicose veins than men?

 A. About 90% of my patients are women.
 Heredity and pregnancy are the two most important factors in determining whether a person gets unsightly veins.
 Pregnancy causes pressure in the pelvic region, resulting in leaking (incompetent) valves that result in unsightly veins.

 Q. Does obesity play a roll in the appearance of varicose veins?